 You can qualify for HARP with a second mortgage, but the lender with the junior lien must agree to stay in that position.

 Not all lenders participate in the HARP program.
 Check with your lender or on the online lists available at the Freddie Mac and Fannie Mae websites.
-Links to those websites and other pertinent information about the HARP program may be found at harp.gov or at harpprogram.org.
+Links to those websites and other pertinent information about the HARP program may be found at harp.gov.

 If you are underwater or nearly so, and think that you may qualify for the HARP program, check into your options to see if it's right for you.
-Don’t delay, as this program is scheduled to end before 2018 rolls around.
+This program is scheduled to end on September 30, 2017, so con't delay your application, as there are less than 100 days left before this deadline.
 What do you have to lose besides an onerous mortgage?